azra-mind/game-azramind/README.md

 #### Game Play Interface

-- Add the ability for the player to configure difficult levels
+- Add the ability for the player to configure difficulty levels
 - better error handling for no internet connection
 - Build out a frontend in React.js
 - ability to play in offline mode